kevalbhatt/puppeteer-pdf-generator/README.md

 Internally server starts the headless browser and opens the http://localhost:3000 application and create the pdf (i.e print layout).

-Note: Server-side pdf generator code is hardcoded so you will get sam pdf every time.
+Note: Server-side pdf generator code is hardcoded so you will get same pdf every time.

 # How to run